p3drosola/text-formatter/README.md

 Edit the file `formatter.js` to make your selection of plugins, and change their order.

+Run `gulp build` to build your code into `build/formatter.js`.
+You can test your plugins using `example/index.html`.

 I recomment reading the code of the existing plugins.
 I've tried to comment them so they'll be quite easy to understand.

 Please send a PR if you write a plugin other people might find usefull.